Jim Justice: Business career

 After college, Justice went into the family agriculture business.
 He founded Bluestone Farms in 1977, which now operates 50,000 acre of farmland, and is the leading producer of grain on the East Coast of the United States.
 During that time, he also developed Stoney Brook Plantation, a 15,000-acre hunting and fishing preserve in Monroe County.
 Justice is a seven-time national corn growing champion.
 After his father's death in 1993, Justice inherited ownership of Bluestone Industries and Bluestone Coal Corporation.
 In 2009, he sold some of his coal business to the Russian company Mechel for $568 million.
 In 2015, after a huge drop in the price of coal led Mechel to close some of the mines, he bought the business back for $5 million.
 Since buying back the mine from Mechel, Justice reopened several of the mines and hired over 200 miners.

+As of 2014, Justice owned 70 active mines in five states.
+His charitable donations included $25 million to the James C. Justice National Scout Camp at Summit Bechtel Reserve, $5 million to Marshall University, and $10 million to the Cleveland Clinic.

 Justice's mining companies have been scrutinized for alleged cases of safety violation and unpaid taxes; in 2016, NPR called him the nation's "top mine safety delinquent".
-Justice allegedly owed millions of dollars to the government in back taxes, and unpaid coal mining fees and fines: "His mining companies owe $15 million in six states, including property and minerals taxes, state coal severance and withholding taxes, and federal income, excise and unemployment taxes, as well as mine safety penalties, according to county, state and federal records."
+Justice allegedly owed millions of dollars to the government in back taxes and unpaid coal mining fees and fines.
 Two debt-related lawsuits were settled in 2019, and in 2020 mining companies Justice or his family owned agreed to pay $5 million in delinquent safety fines.